dotnet/razor/docs/InsertingRazorIntoVSCodeCSharp.md

 6. Paste the version of the packages into the `NEW_DEPS_VERSION` environment variable
 7. Run the task
 8. It takes a while to run, as it has to download and compute hashes for each file, but when finished it will have changed the package.json file.
-9. Commit both files, push your branch, and create a PR.

-### (optional) Updating Razor telemetry

-If making updates to Razor VS Code telemetry, follow the steps in the last two sections.
-However, the CDN URLs should instead look something like:
+9. Repeat the steps in the previous section and this section, but for Razor DevKit telemetry.
+The CDN URLs should instead look something like:
 ```
 2023-06-29T01:16:17.9751735Z release\DDPublish\vscode-razor\7.0.0-preview.23328.2\DevKitTelemetry-linux-arm64-7.0.0-preview.23328.2.zip -> https://download.visualstudio.microsoft.com/download/pr/51d2bf3c-cb3c-4385-b59f-d4d6c9a96743/c74964f4e130b50f9aef47d430c34a97/devkittelemetry-linux-arm64-7.0.0-preview.23328.2.zip
 ```
 and the task mentioned in the previous section (step 4) is instead "Update razor telemetry package dependencies".

+10. Update `CHANGELOG.md` with the changes from these updates.
+11. Commit all files, push your branch, and create a PR.

 ## Testing